<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Campus Type

-Note from Elena: Every campus is different, so take a look at the “Colleges to Check Out” to see if you like their setting!
+Note from Elena: Every campus is different, so take a look at the “Colleges to Check Out” sections to see if you like their setting!
 Definitely visit or take a virtual tour if you can.

-City Campus
+City campus

-Suburban Campus
+Suburban campus

 Examples of Suburban Campuses: Villanova University (PA), University of California - Santa Barbara (CA), Stony Brook University (NY)

-Rural Campus
+Rural campus

 Examples of Rural Campuses: University of Connecticut (CT), Amherst College (MA), Earlham College (IN)